The Many Losers

 The companies and I had fulfilled our entire obligation until the day of my arrest and the closing of the companies, and this fact cannot be disputed.

 Being unable to do anything from my solitary confinement in the four to six weeks after the event, I was unable to benefit from the knowledge I had on the markets and the considerable potential of the markets.
 This was a crucial time and a great opportunity which so rarely come along in life.
 Knowing that the prices of precious metal would crash for certain, and being unable to take advantage of this, caused me considerable frustration and pain in my solitary confinement, a frustration which turned to depression.
+Looking back today on the many investors, I with considerable effort had to convince, buying palladium through the years at under 50 US Dollars per troy. oz, I am pleased to see that palladium is trading at over 1500 USD today.

 The many losses can be summarised somewhat by the tangible and the intangible losses, where I consider the intangible losses the greatest, like Denmark’s loss of reputation with regards to human rights.